jslarve/resume/README.md

 ## Skills and Tools
 	Although my expertise mostly lies with Clarion, learning new things has always been part of my daily regimen.
-I have studied javascript, C, C++, HTML5, SQL, C#, PowerBasic, and various other languages (with varying degrees of strength).
+I have studied javascript, typescript, C, C++, golang, HTML5, python, SQL, C#, PowerBasic, and various other languages (with varying degrees of strength).

-	I have maintained my license with the latest version of Clarion (Currently 11 EE) and also have licenses for quite a few 3rd party addons.
+	I have maintained my license with the latest version of Clarion (Currently 11.1 EE) and also have licenses for quite a few 3rd party addons.

 	I love/prefer to handcode Clarion (with classes), but know how to use appgen and can write